 Cliburn in the Community

-Bring your family and a blanket.
-Celebrate spring with an afternoon of music!
-Join the Cliburn for a wonderful performance from 2013 Cliburn Competitor Alex McDonald and violist Rachel Li McDonald on the Lawn at The Shops at Clearfork.
+Join the Cliburn for a wonderful performance from 2013 Cliburn Competitor Alex McDonald and violist Rachel Li McDonald at Benbrook Public Library.

 Music has always been the food of motion and emotion, of life and love.
 In Dances and Romances, join violist/pianist duo Rachel and Alex McDonald as they explore works from Stravinsky’s vibrant Suite Italienne, Liszt’s dramatic Rigoletto transcription, and Elgar’s Salut d’Amour.